 - 1. Proposals to develop the site at 56 High Street will not be allowed until an equivalent or better replacement scout hall is constructed and opened elsewhere. - 2.
-The site must not be broken up into small parcels which may prevent the land being commercially useful for modern town centre uses.
+Redevelopment of the site will be supported where it demonstrates a comprehensive scheme incorporating the most commercially viable, town centre use of the whole site.